Best Practices for Upgrading from v4 to v5

-Upgrading from TAS 4 to TAS 5 is a complex process that requires careful preparation, client communication, and technical adjustments.
-Below are key best practices to ensure a smooth migration.
+Upgrading from v4 to version v5 is a major process that requires careful preparation, client communication (including their active participation), testing, and technical adjustments.
+Below are the key best practices to ensure a smooth migration.

 Effort and Preparation

-Client involvement – The client must clearly define what needs to be displayed and what adjustments are critical for their workflow.
+Client involvement – The client must clearly define what they need to display and what adjustments are critical for them.

 Key Areas Requiring Significant Adjustments